 - Add tripe and beef and patis (fish sauce) then saute the mixture for 3-5 minutes.
 Add green chili.
 If you want it spicier you can also add chili flakes.

 - Add water or hugas bigas and 1 sachet of Mama Sita Papaitan Mix.

 - Set to low for 6-8 hours.
 Or on high 4 hours.

-Notes: For leftover and you find that you don’t have enough soup left, try adding water and any sinigang mix. #protip Also, a true blue pinapaitan would include innards and liver.
-However, I don’t have access to these but feel free to add them if you want!
+Notes: For leftover and you find that you don’t have enough soup left, try adding water and any sinigang mix. #protip Also, a true blue papaitan would include innards and liver.
+Also, instead of beef, the original Papaitan uses goat meat.
+However, I don’t have access to these classic Papaitan ingredients but feel free to add them if you want!